The On and Ons Invite You to “Come On In”

 Australia has spawned a number of bands whose music deftly combines rock and pop, such as The Easybeats, Crowded House, and Hoodoo Gurus.
-The latest group to join this illustrious company is The On and Ons, whose phenomenal album, Come On In, is coming out soon on JEM Records.
+The latest group to join this illustrious company is The On and Ons, whose phenomenal album, Come On In, is out on JEM Records.
 The band’s music is steeped in the much-beloved sounds of classic, guitar-based rock and roll, but it’s also infused with elements of garage rock, power pop, and modern rock.

 Come On In is bursting at the seams with marvelous tunes like the groovy, keyboard-laced “Let Ya Hair Down” and the melodic “Been There.”
 These songs have a definite 1960s vibe, and if you’re a fan of The Beatles, The Kinks, and The Raspberries, you’ll definitely dig the old-school aura of songs like “She’s Leaving” and “Games People Play.”
 There are also some sharper-edged selections like “All Over Heavenly (You’re My Everything)” and “To Die For” which recall the alternative sound of bands like The Smithereens.